 - “Congress Extends PPP to August, Mulls 2nd Round of Loans,” by Andrew Kragie, Law360, featuring Ms. Stork – July 1, 2020

-- “Textualism Unites Conservative and Liberal Justices to Vindicate LGBTQ Workplace Rights,” with Counsel Ethan Krasnoo, RPJ – June 16, 2020
+- “Textualism Unites Conservative and Liberal Justices to Vindicate LGBTQ Workplace Rights,” with Partner Ethan Krasnoo, RPJ – June 16, 2020

 - “New Proposed Legislation for Second Round of PPP Loans Prioritize Small Businesses,” RPJ – June 12, 2020

 - “PPP Flexibility Act Changes Loan Forgiveness Rules,” RPJ – June 9, 2020

 - “CARES Act: Summary of Select Provisions,” with RPJ Partner Alice K. Jump, RPJ – April 2, 2020